 You see, I loaded a fresh install of Windows 7 Enterprise on the Dell last Friday.
 I spent most of the weekend loading programs, setting it up on the corporate network and making sure my Outlook was sync’d up with the Exchange server so I could be back up and running come Monday morning and to be quite honest things were going very well.
 I had no problems with the install, in fact, it was done in under 30 minutes even from a DVD.
 Some of the guys at work have even managed to get it installed in about 15 minutes from a USB key.
 The install is slick and provided your machine meets all the Vista requirements, you should be fine installing Windows 7.
 After the install I set a local admin and then proceeded to join the work network.
-First I VPN’d and made sure the connection was persistent and then I switched users and proceeded to login in to my work account.
+First I VPN’d and made sure the connection was persistent and then I switched users and proceeded to login in to my work account, let me just be clear here, connecting to your VPN is extremely important in order to protect your work, if you don’t have one yet I’d suggest getting this one https://diebestenvpn.ch/.
 It does help that I’m also an administrator at work so I had no permissions issues joining the domain.
 Programs loaded smoothly while Outlook and Exchange did there “thang” with my emails, calendars and contacts.
 I had decided not to sync My Documents as this would probably push my bandwidth cap with Bell.
 So by mid day Saturday all was looking pretty good and I was looking forward to getting to work in 7 on Monday.

 That is when the problems started, Monday morning I set the Dell book up on it’s pedestal by my 22 inch Dell monitor and proceed to plus in the display port to DVI adaptor, then the Apple aluminum keyboard and finally the Network cable.
 Booted it all up turn on the Logitech mouse without even thinking and seconds later I was using configuring the monitor resolution without even thinking about the fact that I had paired the same mouse I was now using.
-That’s when all my problems started.
+That’s when all my problems started, in the other hand I got time to read an article about What is the best spy keystroke logger for Windows 10, click here to find out.
 Within minutes I had experienced my first system hang, no timer, no blue screen, nothing but stillness.
 The keyboard was unresponsive, the mouse wasn’t moving the, the touch pad was completely useless.
 So I just sat there for about seven minutes just staring at the screen waiting randomly punching keys and every once in while hitting CTRL-ALT-DEL with no avail.
 I resigned myself to hitting the power button and restarting the machine hard.
 I was presented with a new fancy clear type SAFE MODE screen to which I immediately responded with Start Windows Normally, this is now an instinctive reaction to Windows crashes and I didn’t even spare it a thought except to admire the new Safe Mode screen in passing.
 The computer restart, very quickly I might add, and I proceeded to sync my documents and check my email and log into to the entirety of the IM protocols I use as well as a few of the more professional Social Network I cling to for a lifeline while at work.
 And that when it all started: the 7 minute windows of Windows usability.
 I would restart the laptop, check the event viewer for the probable cause of the system wide hang ups and then try to squeeze in a bit of work just before being locked out again.

 We looked into all the various programs that might be conflicting with the with Shiny New OS and found nothing, we then proceeded to load up every Dell recommended 64bit service pack and driver update that we could before having to shut down and restart the process of checking logs, crash reports and then trying another driver update.
 At this point, I must confess that M$’s error explanations have not gotten any clearer but that Google has become a far more reliable place to find clues about what the 6 to 12 digits numbers now mean.
 The Bios was flashed, hardware diagnostics where run, display drivers that were running perfectly well, were reinstalled with the manufacturers version and then removed and replaced with Dell’s version again.
 The display port was replaced with a standard VGA cable and then removed completely only to be plugged back in again 7 minutes later.